chrisvanmeer/vault-prometheus-grafana/README.md

 2. prometheus
 3. grafana

 These are all running Ubuntu 22.04 so these instructions are for a Debian based distribution.
+By the way, you could also combine all these installations into one instance, but that it not how it works in the field.

 ## Create MultiPass instances